Table of Contents

 Regular Milk vs. Almond Milk – The Comparison

 Regular milk or cow’s milk needs no introduction.
-It is a popular food for people of all ages with loads of health benefits.
-However, recent studies have also revealed a few negative sides of regular milk.
+It is a popular food with many health benefits for people of all ages.
+However, recent studies have also revealed a few opposing sides of regular milk.

-On the other hand, almond milk is a smooth, non-dairy beverage, which combines finely ground almonds with water (pulp is strained and discarded) (2).
+On the other hand, almond milk is a smooth, non-dairy beverage that combines finely ground almonds with water (pulp is strained and discarded) (2).
 Hence, it is an excellent source of nutrients and is often loved by people who are lactose intolerant or allergic to casein (milk protein).

 Take a closer look at both types of milk below: